Yan-Oliveira/doc-fao/content/cis-in-customer-frontend/admin.rst

 4. Save the new definition.
 5. Edit a configuration item from the modified class.
 Find the *Customer Company* field (or another field you have added) and fill it with the customer ID of an existing customer.
-6. Login to the external interface with any customer that has the customer ID described above.
+6. Login to the external interface with any customer user that has the customer ID described above.
 7. Go to *Company Configuration Items*.
 The edited configuration item must be listed.